Palzcoding/nike-mens-running-shoes-analysis/README.md

 ### **3. Discount Trends**
 The **discount percentages** are calculated across different products.
 Nike is willing to offer three products significant discounts while complete 0 discount for others.
 The discount are for low-popularity colored shoes and legacy running shoes.
 A time-series data will better explain.

+### **4. Price Sensitivity Analysis**
+Nike's pricing strategy for men's running shoes demonstrates low price elasticity.
+The majority of products maintaining no discounts (0-5%).
+Significant markdowns (30-35%) are concentrated in the $100-$150 range.
+The mid-tier models are discounted for inventory turnover.
+High-level professional models ($200+) are prized stably.
+There'ss strong demand without price incentives.
+The rarity of discounts indicates Nike’s aproach to preserve shoes values.

 ---